Jhoulys Chacín: Cleveland Indians

 On April 14, 2015, Chacín was signed to a minor league deal by the Cleveland Indians.
 He was granted his release on June 18 after exercising an opt-out clause.
 He had a 3.21 ERA in 7 starts for the Triple-A Columbus Clippers.

 Arizona Diamondbacks

 On June 20, 2015, Chacín signed a minor league contract with the Arizona Diamondbacks.
-Towards season's end, Chacin started 4 games for the D'Backs.
+On August 24, the Diamondbacks selected Chacín's contract, adding him to their active roster.
+In 5 games (4 starts) for Arizona, he compiled a 2–1 record and 3.38 ERA with 21 strikeouts across 26 2/3 innings pitched.
+On November 6, Chacín was removed from the 40–man roster and sent outright to the Triple–A Reno Aces; he subsequently rejected the assignment in favor of free agency.

 Atlanta Braves

 On December 14, 2015, Chacín signed a minor league contract with the Atlanta Braves.
 He was also given a non-roster invitation to MLB Spring training.
-Chacín began the 2016 season with the Gwinnett Braves of the Class AAA International League, and was promoted to the major leagues on April 12.
+Chacín began the 2016 season with the Gwinnett Braves of the Triple–A International League, and was promoted to the major leagues on April 12.
 He started 5 games for the Braves, going 1–2 with a 5.40 ERA.

 Los Angeles Angels

 On May 11, 2016, the Braves traded Chacín to the Los Angeles Angels for minor league pitcher Adam McCreery.
 Chacín began his tenure with the Angels in the rotation but was then pushed to the bullpen.
 He served as a swingman for the Angels, appearing in 29 games total, 17 of them starts.
 He finished 5–6 with 1 complete game and an ERA of 4.68 for the Angels.